 We hope you and your families are safe, healthy, and have access to the resources you need during the COVID-19 pandemic.
 This is truly an unprecedented and challenging time.
-At Friends, we care deeply about our community and the well-being of individuals and families, especially during times like these.
-We are coming to terms with the fact that things will not be the same for a while, and we are working on alternative ways to continue offering the support for young people who stutter and their families, which is so central to our mission.
+At FRIENDS, we care deeply about our community and the well-being of individuals and families, especially during times like these.

-We are happy to announce a few virtual Friends activities, including a virtual open mic and a virtual parent support group.
-We recognize that a supportive community is especially essential right now.
+We are excited to announce monthly programming, including kid groups, teen groups, adult groups, parent groups, and special monthly events — a time for everyone!
+Join us as we explore a new way to provide support for young people who stutter, their families and the stuttering community.
 Please use this page for reference as we share updates on these activities.
 We also invite you to engage with us on Facebook, Instagram, and YouTube.

 FRIENDS Supporting FRIENDS

 This is a discussion group where we invite people to share ideas and messages of support during the challenging times we are currently living through.
 Everyone is welcome to share activities they have done with their families that others may be interested in hearing, as well as interesting online resources and notes of support.
 And of course, this forum can simply be used to connect with FRIENDS!
 Click here to join the group.
 (Note: You must be logged into Facebook to view this group.)